Image Can Bring Your Memory Back: A Novel Multi-Modal Guided Attack against Image Generation Model Unlearning: Conclusion

 \section{Conclusion}

-In this paper, we propose \attacker, a novel multi-modal adversarial framework explicitly designed to compromise the unlearning mechanisms of IGMs.
-Unlike prior text-based methods, \attacker integrates adversarially optimized image prompts with fixed textual conditioning to induce unlearned IGMs to regenerate previously erased visual concepts.
-Extensive evaluations across multiple state-of-the-art unlearning techniques and four representative semantic scenarios reveal that current unlearning approaches remain vulnerable to our multi-modal attacks.
-These findings highlight the urgent need for more comprehensive and robust defense mechanisms to ensure the safety and trustworthiness of generative AI models.
+We present \attacker, a multi-modal adversarial framework for auditing concept unlearning in multi-modal conditioning IGMs.
+Distinct from previous text-based approaches, \attacker leverages adversarially optimized image prompts together with the original textual inputs to induce unlearned IGMs to recover previously erased visual concepts.
+Extensive experiments across ten SOTA unlearning techniques and diverse tasks show that current pipelines remain vulnerable to multi-modal guided adversarial inputs.
+Beyond functioning as an attack, \attacker provides an efficient \emph{auditing mechanism} for model owners with full access to verify the robustness of their unlearning procedures prior to deployment, thereby informing the design of stronger, verifiable unlearning defenses.

-\textbf{Limitation and Future Work.} \attacker relies on semantically aligned reference images to guide the optimization, which may unintentionally introduce background biases.
-As a result, the optimized outputs can exhibit reduced diversity due to visual similarities with the reference image.
-While this has a limited impact on semantic fidelity or attack success, future work could focus on decoupling essential semantics from background artifacts during latent optimization to enhance image diversity and quality.
+\textbf{Future Work.} Future work will (i) extend \attacker to black-box and transfer-based settings to enable third-party robustness auditing without parameter access; (ii) evaluate generalizability across broader generative architectures and training regimes; and (iii) investigate defense-aware and certifiable unlearning strategies that are resilient to multi-modal adversarial threats, including extensions to video and large multi-modal models.